MBBS (Bachelor Medicine Bachelor Surgery) Scholarships

 The scholarship will cover all tuition fees for the duration of the 5 year programme and clinical placement costs in the respective Trusts; plus a bursary for subsistence which will be equal to the maximum amount of subsistence allowance that the Student would be entitled to if they were to borrow from the Student Loans Company.
 The latter will be means tested as part of the UCLan’s MBBS UK Scholarship application process.

 The scholarship offered jointly by UCLan and East Lancashire Hospitals NHS Trust is known as the Mackenzie Scholarship and North Cumbria University Hospitals NHS Trust, is known as the Dr Kate Granger Scholarship.
+Scholarship students will be taught alongside the MBBS cohort throughout the 5 year programme, commencing at the Preston campus

 Through these scholarships, the University and Trusts aim: